Home

 Asana Foundations

-3. Asana Philosophy & Theory – Memorize and understand Sutras 2.46 to 2.49 and study expert teachings regarding the purpose and benefits of asana.
+3. Asana Philosophy & Purpose Memorize and understand sutras 2.46 to 2.49 and become familiar with philosophical perspectives regarding the purpose and benefits of asana.

 Mantras & Meditation